a16z-infra/ai-town/README.md

 npm run dev:backend
 ```

-See package.json for details, but dev:backend runs `npx convex dev`
+See package.json for details, but dev:backend runs `just convex dev`

 **Note**: The simulation will pause after 5 minutes if the window is idle.
 Loading the page will unpause it.